-Like hawks, owls will swoop down and snag a duckling as well as sneak around and steal eggs.
+Like hawks, owls will swoop down and snag a duckling and sneak around and steal eggs.
 Use the same hawk prevention tactics as noted above to deter owls.

 Bobcats will attack ducks of all sizes and ages of breeds regardless of their size.
-Normally, as long as the flock are put up before dusk this duck predator will not be able to turn them into a meal.
+Usually, as long as the flock is put up before dusk, this duck predator will not be able to turn them into a meal.

-Large predators like bears, wolves, and wild boar are also duck predators.
-If these types of animals frequent the wooded areas where your home is located, they will likely go after calves, goats, and sheep before venturing into a well lit area with motion detectors and signs of human life to kill a duck.
+Large predators like bears, wolves, and wild boars have also ducked predators.
+If these types of animals frequent the wooded areas where your home is located, they will likely go after calves, goats, and sheep before venturing into a well-lit area with motion detectors and signs of human life to kill a duck.

-They will not only make an enormous amount of racket when a threat is nearby, but will rush and kick these common predators for sport.
+They will not only make an enormous amount of racket when a threat is nearby but will rush and kick these common predators for sport.

-Learn how to identify not just the droppings but the signs left by common predators in your areas so you are well aware of a potential duck predator long before it gets close to the duck house and run.
+Learn how to identify not just the droppings but the signs left by common predators in your areas so you are well aware of a potential duck predator long before it gets close to the duck house and runs.